The Ultimate SEO Guide for Sitefinity

 The Three Main Parts of SEO

 There are three parts of SEO that you need to focus on in your SEO Strategy; technical SEO, on-page SEO, and off-page SEO.
-The first, technical SEO.
+The first, is technical SEO.
 Technical SEO focuses on optimizing your website.
 It includes technical elements that impact site performance and user experience (page load speed, site structure, crawlability, etc.)

 The second area is on-page SEO.
-This primarily focuses on specific pages of your site and address the content on those pages.
+This primarily focuses on specific pages of your site and addresses the content on those pages.
 It addresses how the page is structured with things like heading tags but also focuses on internal links, image optimization, alt text, title tags, and other elements that make up a specific page on your site.
 Another key component of on-page SEO, and arguably the most important, is the focus on creating valuable page content for your audience.